seniorp/elindalo/content/politics/poverty.md

 Alston has also highlighted how many gypsies live, building their own “shanty houses” in garbage dumps outside several cities, evictions or people who have to choose between eating three times a day or just once to be able to turn on the heating.

-Loosley translated from _La Vanguardia_, February 2020
+Loosely translated from _La Vanguardia_, February 2020